This website is operated by MTG Liquidity Ltd.

 US Banking Crisis

-Market volatility returned abruptly over the last couple of months after a period of relative tranquillity.
-The bank run on Signature Bank and Silicon Valley Bank raised concerns about financial stability across the broader banking spectrum.
-Actions by policymakers have so far stabilised the financial system, but the question remains whether they will be sufficient to ensure the idiosyncratic risks of a few banks don’t turn systemic.
+The next section of our FX quarterly review is an overview of the entire Forex market.
+The bank run on Signature Bank and Silicon Valley Bank raised concerns about the financial stability across the broader banking spectrum.
+Policymakers’ actions have stabilized the financial system, but the question remains whether they will be sufficient to ensure that the idiosyncratic risks of a few banks don’t turn systemic.

-European banks are better capitalised and hold larger amounts of liquidity.
-Euro-area banks are likely to be less impacted by mark-to-market losses on their bond portfolios.
+Market volatility returned abruptly over the last couple of months after a period of relative tranquility.
+European banks are better capitalized and hold larger amounts of liquidity.
+Euro area banks will be probably less impacted by mark-to-market losses on their bond portfolios.
 Nonetheless, the risks should not be underestimated, and a significant credit tightening is on its way, particularly in the US.
-Pressure on loan growth will intensify, especially in small US banks, and banks will likely be facing higher funding costs as they try to stem the sharp pick-up in investment in money market funds.
+Pressure on loan growth will intensify, especially in small US banks, and banks will likely face higher funding costs as they try to stem the sharp pick-up in investment in money market funds.

 Fixed Income